GoogleCloudPlatform/analytics-componentized-patterns/retail/propensity-model/bqml/README.md

         )
 ```

-### Create an external Shared Volume available to all the Comp example:
+### Create an external Shared Volume available to all the Kubeflow Pipelines Component example:
 ``` python
     #create a volume where the dataset will be temporarily stored.
     pvc_op = VolumeOp(